revisitors/gorevisit/README.md

 ```go
 func ImageRevisitor(m *RevisitMsg, t func(src image.Image, dst image.RGBA) error) (*RevisitMsg, error)
 ```
-ImageRevisitor, given a RevisitMsg and an image transformation function, runs the image data through the transformation and returns a new RevisitMsg with the transformed image
+ImageRevisitor given a RevisitMsg and an image transformation function, runs the image data through the transformation and returns a new RevisitMsg with the transformed image

 #### func  NewRevisitMsgFromFiles